looker-open-source/sdk-codegen/README.md

 - configure the desired language in [`codeGenerators.ts`](packages/sdk-codegen/src/codeGenerators.ts).
 Currently, only Go and C# have legacy language generation configured, and we now have a prototype Look# SDK that can be used instead of the legacy C# generator.

-- the legacy generator defaults to using the API 4.0 specification, which is more accurate for strongly typed languages.
-To use API 3.1, put `api_version=3.1` in the `Looker` section of your `looker.ini`
+- the legacy generator defaults to using the API 4.0 specification.
+To use deprecated API 3.1, specify `api_version=3.1` in the `Looker` section of your `looker.ini`

 - use `yarn legacy` to call the OpenAPI generator.
 This will use the OpenAPI generator to output files to the `./api/*` path